permguard/permguard/site/content/docs/coding-language/naming-conventions.md

 uur:581616507495:matera-branch:pharmacy-branch:inventory/b51cbd37503f4a4eaec9d2f33419d523
 ```

-Each placeholder, except the `account` placeholder, can either be an exact value or use the wildcard pattern `*` to match multiple values.
+Each placeholder, except the `{account}` placeholder, can either be an exact value or use the wildcard pattern `*` to match multiple values.

 ```plaintext
 uur:581616507495:matera-branch:pharmacy-*:inventory/*